 The COVID-19 pandemic has forever changed the nursing profession.
 For months, providers have been waking up to the painful reality that comes with being a nurse, including long hours, limited PPE, and putting their lives in danger in order to help their patients.

-Considering everything we’ve learned over the last year, what would you tell your younger nurse self?
-We asked “Funny Nurses” on Facebook to see what your colleagues had to say.
+Considering everything we’ve learned over the pandemic, what would you tell your younger nurse self?
+We asked nurses on Facebook to see what they had to say.

 - “Never ever let any of the judgmental nurses, who judge mental health and addictions, turn you into them.
 If you’re not treating someone how you would want to be treated, then it’s not right.
 You don’t know their story.”
 A little compassion can go a long way. – J.W.